 "At the card shop.
 By chance."

-"I'd like to stay in contact with them — is there a way?"
+"I'd like to be able to contact them.
+Is there a way?"

 After dinner, Atem went to Seto's room.

-Seto's room was even larger than the guest room Atem was using.
-A work desk, documents stacked on it, monitors lined along the wall.
-There was little sense of daily life, but it had the density of somewhere a person genuinely spent their time.
+Seto's room was larger still than the guest room Atem was using.
+A desk for work, documents stacked on it, monitors lined up along the wall.
+There was little sense of daily life to it, yet a density that said a person did certainly spend his hours here.

-Seto pulled something from the desk drawer and held it out toward Atem.
+Seto took something out of a desk drawer and held it out to Atem.

 "Mostly.
-I watched my partner and the others using theirs."
+I watched Aibou and the others using theirs."

-Atem operated the screen.
-A contacts list opened.
+Atem worked the screen.
+A list of contacts opened.

 Atem looked at the list.
 He said nothing in particular.